lud77/Factorize/README.md

 - [x] Deletion of panels must affect also panelCoords
 - [x] Save-files should include position of viewport
 - [ ] Sanitize topic input to listener
+- [ ] Crash when deleting multiple panels
+- [ ] Crash when I pause with the Controls button

 --- QA